Ordr Recognized in Gartner Market Guide for CPS Protection Platform Read more here!

 In summary, there are many benefits to CAASM, primarily with optimizing resources via automated inventory of what’s on the network.
 Additionally, with the granular details on risks for every device, organizations can reduce their attack surface, improve operational efficiencies, and streamline compliance assessments.
 Ordr extends these benefits to even more comprehensive security capabilities, and actionable policies on existing infrastructure that can accelerate incident response by hours.

-For more information on the Ordr platform, please reach out to us at info@ordr.net.
+For more information on the Ordr platform, contact us.